TheOdinProject/curriculum/web_development_101/how_does_the_web_work.md

 <details>
   <summary>Describe what the <i>internet</i> is</summary>
   <ul><ul>
     <li>The internet is a network of linked computers from around the globe.
-Each of these computers communicate with eachother in a specific format.</li>
+Each of these computers communicate with each other in a specific format.</li>
   </ul></ul>
  </details>